 - 1. You are a news reporter interviewing the main character of your book on TV.
-Write the interview including your questions and the character's answers to each question.
-Ask a family member to act out the interview with you, and film it. - 2.
+Write the interview including your questions and the character's answers to each question. - 2.
 Choose a character from your book and imagine this character keeps a journal.
 Write 3-5 journal entries from the point of view of this character. - 3.
-Write the next chapter, or a whole sequel, for your book.
-What happens next? - 4.
-Imagine your character was living in Great Neck (or surrounding area) this summer.
-What would the character do?
-How would the character feel?
-Write another chapter of your book putting your character into summer 2020! - 5.
 Imagine your main character was creating a scrapbook for their family about their life.
 Include pictures, captions, and artifacts in your final project.